 This assessment is composed of four tests, each intended to measure English learners' proficiency in one of the four language domains: Speaking, Listening, Reading and Writing.
 The assessment is also used to monitor the progress of English learners' language acquisition from one year to the next.

-WIDA ACCESS Scores
+8 Reasons to Distrust Student WIDA ACCESS Scores

-- Students are often tested by an unfamiliar person.
+- Students are often tested by strangers.

 - WIDA ACCESS is often administered in an unfamiliar environment.